Unity-Billal-mesloub/robot_movement_interface/README.md

 # *Development branch: testing of specific functionalities!
-Please use Master*
+Please use Main*

 # robot_movement_interface
 Drivers implementing the Robot Movement Interface, which allows access to robot specific capabilities in a standardized common format while maintaining compatibility with the ROS-Industrial Joint interface.